vivivivianne/bunlist/README.md

 - The header file is overly commented with the usage explained in it.
 - Set a initial capacity to avoid unnecessary memory reallocations.
 - Control array growth once it reaches max size (linear and geometric growth).
-- `bunarr_exe(arr, func)` runs a function on all items of the array.
+- `bunlist_exe(arr, func)` runs a function on all items of the array.
-- `bunarr_free(arr)` destroys the array and calls callback function in each item if one is defined.
+- `bunlist_free(arr)` destroys the array and calls callback function in each item if one is defined.
 - +Array cloning functions that allow copying an array or creating an array of pointers to another array.

 ## 💾 Usage

-- To add to your project simply copy the headers and bunarr.c
+- To add to your project simply copy the headers and bunlist.c
 - For examples see [tests.c](tests.c)

 ## ⚠️  Caveats: